THE BCE DIFFERENCE

 Check this proof carefully!
 If you see ANY problems with, then DO NOT approve your proof.
 Once your proof is approved, it will go back into our automated workflow and it will be sent to press just as you saw it.

 WEB LINK: Online Proof Service Help Page

-If using an iPhone, please use Safari to download your invoices.
-That is the only app approved for this action.
+If using an iOS device (Apple), please use Safari to properly download the zip file containing your invoice.
+This is the only app approved for this action as of 01/2018.